Regional economic relations: questions and answers

 How long has the SNB had delegates for regional economic relations?

 The SNB has maintained a regional presence through its network of branches and representative offices since it commenced activities in 1907.
-Over the years, this network has adapted to the monetary policy requirements in terms of range as well as significance and duties.
+Over the years, it has adapted this network to the requirements of monetary policy and banking operations.

 Why is Switzerland divided into eight regions for the purposes of economic monitoring?

 The division into eight regions is mainly historical in nature.
 Originally, the SNB maintained bank offices with their own cash desks in various cities.
-In the course of developments in cash transactions generally, and the consequent streamlining of cash distribution, these offices were gradually reduced to two (in the Zurich and Berne headquarters).
+In the continuous process of streamlining cash distribution, these offices have been gradually reduced to two (in the Berne and Zurich headquarters).
 In most of the locations, however, the SNB still maintains a regional office in order to exercise a presence in the various parts of the country and to cultivate contacts with local businesses.